 This is heartening back to Matthew 16:19.
 It shows the endowment of the church body as a whole.
 God gives authority to carry out His will to oppose the powers of evil.
 Evil must be set outside the body.

-Jesus talks about the reality.
-In the context given, it is for the furthering of God kingdom.
+Jesus talks about reality.
+In the context given, it is for the furthering of God’s kingdom.
 The power of having that companion that walks together in Christ brings down the blessings of heaven.
-No, not by command… But out of the loving kindness of God.
+No, not by command… But out of the loving-kindness of God.

 Remember, not offending little ones, finding the lost sheep, and seeking to heal the pain of offense?

 This is the conclusion and why these things are important.
 It’s for God to show up.
 There preserving salt is the temperance we have together.
-Something that has gone by the wayside in it culture.
+Something that has gone by the wayside in its culture.
 Temperance is a thing of the past.
-Yet, here in the Word it is essential to human flourishing in this world and the next.
+Yet, here in the Word, it is essential to human flourishing in this world and the next.